freedomofpress/securedrop/docs/tails_printing_guide.rst

 a printer that does not have WiFi or Bluetooth**, and hooking up to it using a regular USB cable to print.

+Finding a printer that works with Tails can be challenging because Tails is based on the Linux operating system, which often has second-class hardware support in comparison to operating systems such as Windows or macOS.

 We :ref:`maintain a list of printers <printers_tested_by_fpf>` that we have personally tested and gotten to work with Tails, in the Hardware guide; if possible, we recommend using one of those printers.
 The Linux Foundation also